hirsivaja/sfapi/README.md

 The Flex4Tester project found under test/Flex4Tester can be used to test the library.in the same way.
 Flex4Tester also supports FlexPilot (https://github.com/mde/flex-pilot).
 Make sure to copy FlexPilot-4-stable.swf into the web server in the same folder as Flex4Tester.
 This can be found from the assets folder and https://github.com/mde/flex-pilot/downloads

+The API documentation can be found from: http://hirsivaja.github.io/sfapi/